theoportlock/m4efad/README.md

 The codebase is organised as per the figures in the manuscript.

-Scripts should be ran from within the 'code/' directory and in the order that follows.
+Scripts should be ran from within the 'code/' directory and in the order that follows:

 ```
 python setup.py
 python f1_microbiome.py